umesh-killua/University_Management_System/README.md

 # University_Management_System
 Java application software for University Management.

-It is developed with Jave Swing and awt class.
+It is developed with Java Swing and awt class.

 Developed by Mr. Umesh Kumar.